vladak/workmon/README.md

 ### TP-link P110

 Install the Tapo app on a mobile phone.
 Register new account, remember the user ID and password as these will be necessary.
+Allow third-party API access within the app.
+This is necessary to get the current power reading via API working.

-Setup the plug so that it connects to dedicated (IoT) WiFi network with static IP address.
+Setup the plug so that it connects to dedicated (IoT) WiFi network with IP address staticly assigned via DHCP.
+This is needed to be able to read the power consumption values using the same host/IP hard-coded in the configuration.

 Set up and configure https://github.com/vladak/plug2mqtt/ somewhere on the IoT network (say on a Raspberry Pi) to publish the state of the plug, notably the power consumption.

 ### Feather